ALTIBASE/Documents/Manuals/Altibase_7.3/eng/Adapter for JDBC User's Manual.md

 -   Range: 0 – 10240

--   This property should be set to 0 to let JVM to automatically set the maximum size of Heap.
+-   This property should be set to 0 to let JVM automatically set the maximum size of Heap.

 ##### OTHER_DATABASE_JDBC_DRIVER_PATH